nesfit/ICS/Lectures/Lecture_02/PITCHME.md

   * **inheritance**:
     * only *reuses implementation and establishes* a **syntactic relationship**
     * not necessarily a **semantic relationship**, inheritance does not ensure behavioral subtyping
-* **Subtyping** is also known as **interface inheritance** whereas inheritance as defined here is known as implementation inheritance or code inheritance
+* **Subtyping** is also known as **interface inheritance** whereas inheritance, as defined here, is known as implementation inheritance or code inheritance
 * Still, **inheritance** is a commonly used mechanism for establishing subtype relationships

 +++